Murder of James Byrd Jr.: John King

 John William "Bill" King (November 3, 1974 – April 24, 2019) was Berry's longtime friend.
 He was accused of beating Byrd with a bat and then dragging him behind a pickup truck until he died.
-King, who prior to the murder had recently been released from a Texas prison, said that he had been repeatedly gang raped in prison by black inmates.
+Recently released from a Texas prison prior to the murder, King alleged that he was gang raped by Black inmates multiple times while incarcerated.
 He was found guilty and sentenced to death for his role in Byrd's kidnapping and murder, and was on death row at the Polunsky Unit.

+King had several racist tattoos, including a Black man hanging from a tree, Nazi symbols, the words "Aryan Pride", and the insignia of a white supremacist prison gang known as the Confederate Knights of America.
+In a jailhouse letter to Brewer that was intercepted by jail officials, King boasted of the crime's impact and his willingness to die for it, writing, "Regardless of the outcome of this, we have made history.
+Death before dishonor.
+Sieg Heil!"
+An officer investigating the case also testified that King referenced The Turner Diaries, a notorious white supremacist novel, after beating Byrd.

-On December 21, 2018, King's execution by lethal injection was scheduled for April 24, 2019.
-On April 22, 2019, his appeals to both the Texas Court of Criminal Appeals and the Texas Board of Pardons and Paroles were denied.
-He was executed at the Huntsville Unit on April 24, 2019.
+King was executed at the Huntsville Unit on April 24, 2019.
+His appeals to both the Texas Court of Criminal Appeals and the Texas Board of Pardons and Paroles were denied two days before.

 Reactions

 Numerous aspects of the Byrd murder echo lynching traditions that were common in the post-Civil War south.
 These include mutilation or decapitation and revelry, such as a barbecue or a picnic, either during or after a lynching.
-Byrd's murder was strongly condemned by Jesse Jackson and the Martin Luther King Center as an act of vicious racism, and it also focused national attention on the prevalence of white supremacist prison gangs.
+Byrd's murder was strongly condemned by Jesse Jackson and the Martin Luther King Center as an act of vicious racism.
+It also focused national attention on the prevalence of white supremacist prison gangs.

-Three sisters of James Byrd are Jehovah's Witnesses, and in a joint statement said: "Having a loved one tortured and lynched produced an unimaginable sense of loss and pain.
+Three of Byrd's sisters are Jehovah's Witnesses, and in a joint statement said: "Having a loved one tortured and lynched produced an unimaginable sense of loss and pain.
 How does one respond to such a brutal act?
 Retaliation, hateful speech, or promotion of hate-ridden propaganda never entered our mind.
 We thought: 'What would Jesus have done?
 How would he have responded?'
 The answer was crystal clear.
 His message would have been one of peace and hope."

-The victim's family created the James Byrd Foundation for Racial Healing after his death.
-Basketball star Dennis Rodman paid their funeral expenses and gave Byrd's family $25,000.
-Fight promoter Don King gave Byrd's children $100,000 to be put towards their educational expenses.